FREE Shipping Over $70 in North America

 TRUTH: Okay, so this one is partially true.
 It really depends what type of breakouts you are experiencing and the cause.

 The right skincare can absolutely minimize, prevent, and even stop surface breakouts.
 You know the ones, small bumps, blackheads, clogged pores, or pores that have become inflamed by bacteria spread from another blemish.
 By using a skincare product that offers you the correct amount of hydration and lipids for your skin, you can balance your sebum production which helps tremendously with surface breakouts and blackheads.
-By using ingredients that gently minimize harmful bacteria on the skins surface (Rosemary, Tea Tree, Thyme) you can keep current breakouts from spreading.
+By using ingredients that gently minimize excess bacteria on the skins surface (Rosemary, Tea Tree, Thyme) you can keep current breakouts from spreading.
 Ingredients that reduce inflammation (Frankincense, White Willow Bark, Tea Seed) and encourage cell turnover (Rosehip, Sea Buckthorn) can greatly reduce the time it takes for a blemish to resolve.
 Ingredients that strengthen your moisture barrier (Ceramides, Cholesterol) can help guard against bacteria and toxins entering your skin.

 Unfortunately, not all types of acne are this simple.
-The rule of thumb is that anything “closed” ie: anything that comes up from under the skin, has an internal cause (and may need to be treated internally.)
+The rule of thumb is that anything “closed” ie: anything that comes up from under the skin, often has an internal cause (and may need to be treated internally).
 Some of the most common triggers are stress and hormonal imbalances, cell turnover dysfunction, food sensitivities, a weak skin micro-biome and fungal or bacterial infections deep beneath the skin's surface.
 While the right skincare can absolutely help speed the resolution of these types of breakouts, the best and most permanent methods of treatment are internal.
-Your doctor can help you discover the underlying cause of your skin troubles and create a treatment plan that will address the root cause.
-If it seems like your acne is coming from under the skin, if it is persistent and resistant to topical treatments, or if you have been struggling with it for a long time, a trip to the doctor may be your best bet.
+An internal medicine professional can help you discover the underlying cause of your skin troubles and create a treatment plan that will address the root cause.
+If it seems like your acne is coming from under the skin, if it is persistent and resistant to topical treatments, or if you have been struggling with it for a long time, a trip to the doctor, naturopath or nutritionist may be your best bet.

 Our top Potion picks for troubled complexions: Freedom Face Potion, Clarity Face Potion, Bibbidi Spotibi Boo Pore Clearing Serum, Purification Alchemy Mask, Nourishment Alchemy Mask.

 MYTH: Skincare erases wrinkles.